aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 If you look back, you’ll soon be going that way.

-Last update: Mon Mar  2 05:43:10 2026
+Last update: Tue Mar  3 05:40:03 2026

 ### Let's play! 🎮